xavierolivenza/UPC_3DEngine/README.md

 -Camera controls

-	-Right click+“WASD” fps-like movement
+	-Right click + “WASD” fps-like movement

-	-Mouse wheel zooms in and out
+	-Mouse wheel zooms in and out.
+If the mouse cursor is over engine UI or you have focus on any input text, wheel is disabled, press enter or move your mouse to world view to solve this.

 	-Alt+Left click to orbit the object or right click

-	-F focus the camera around the geometry
+	-F focus the camera around the geometry you have selected in inspector, can pick it with mouse picking

 	-Right click + "QE" lift movement.
 Q up, E down

--Drag any FBX and drop it into the executable to load it
+-Drag any FBX and drop it into the executable to load it, if you load its textures before the fbx file, this will be automatically loaded with textures

--Drag any texture and drop it into the executable to apply it to loaded geometry

 ### WINDOWS